devtks/devtks.github.io/_posts/2019-05-06-ESLintNodeJs.md

 bigimg: /img/eslint-nodejs/banner.jpeg
 ---

+Sometimes working in NodeJs/JavaScript application can reserve some surprises when it comes to helping the developers to error out some common issues about their application structure and relation between their different project files.
 Let's say that you are working in a NodeJS application and you change a file name and forget to update the require/import paths.
 Since JavaScript has no way of knowing that these paths are wrong, you might find out about the error only after you run the application.
+Here is a tutorial we propose on how to install and use ESLint within Visual Studio Code to remedy this issue.

 ## Context